- This article contains affiliate links and we will be compensated if you purchase something after clicking on them.

 Keep in mind that the gear that is often included in the purchase price is not always ideal, and you will probably want to test it out and see if it’s worth buying some extras from third parties.

-Reasons To Choose a Tent Cot Over a Regular Tent or Hammock
+Reasons To Choose a Camping Cot Over a Regular Tent or Hammock

 Tent Cot Vs a Hammock